 - Various service APIs provided by Adapter framework- Thread Manager, Transaction Manager)

-- Adapter framework includes a message audit log API.
-The API can be used for the technical trace and logging to write trace statements that describes the execution of the code.
+- The adapter framework includes a message audit log API.
+The API can be used for technical trace and logging to write trace statements that describe the execution of the code.